 - a.
 After proper introduction into the Isolator of supply items required for and limited to the assigned operations, they are so arranged that a clear, uninterrupted path of HEPA-filtered air will bathe all critical sites at all times during the planned procedures.
 That is, no objects may be place behind an exposed critical site in a horizontal position or above an exposed critical site in a vertical position. - b.
-If totes, plastic bags, or transport bags are used for material handling, these items should not be brought into the main chamber during the compounding process.
-These items should be left on the slide tray to minimize exposure to hazardous drugs and minimize potential for dragout during the removal process. - c.
-All supply items are arranged in the Isolator to reduce clutter and to provide maximum efficiency and order for the flow of work. - d.
+If totes, plastic bags, or transport bags are used for material handling, these items should not be brought into the main chamber.
+These items should be left on the slide tray to minimize the potential for contamination. - c.
+All supply items are arranged in the Isolator to reduce clutter and to provide maximum efficiency and order for the flow of work.
+Assign operations so they are arranged that a clear, uninterrupted path of unidirectional or "first air" will bathe all critical sites at all times during the planned procedures. - d.
 All procedures are performed in a manner designed to minimize the risk of touch contamination.
 Sterile double gloves are sanitized with adequate frequency with an effective disinfectant. - e.
-All rubber stoppers of vials and bottles and the neck of ampuls are sanitized with 70% isopropyl alcohol before the introduction of a needle or spike for the removal of product. - f.
+All rubber stoppers of vials and bottles and the neck of ampules are sanitized with 70% isopropyl alcohol before the introduction of a needle or spike for the removal of product. - f.
 After the preparations of every admixture, the contents of the container are thoroughly mixed and then inspected for the presence of particulate matter, evidence of incompatibility, or other defects. - g.
-For the transfer process, all compounding should have ceased before the internal transfer chamber door is opened.
-In particular, a second technician should not add or remove compounding materials from the transfer chamber while active compounding is conducted in the main chamber. - h.
-Surface decontamination of the preparation before removal from the main chamber should reduce hazardous drug contamination.
-Surface decontamination may be accomplished using alcohol, sterile water, peroxide, or sodium hypochlorite solution provided the packaging is not permeable to the solution and the labels remain legible and intact. - i.
-After procedures are completed, used syringes, bottles, vial, and other supplies are removed or discarded, but with a minimum of exit and re-entry into the Isolator to minimize the risk of introducing contamination into the septic work space
+After procedures are completed, used syringes, bottles, vials, and other supplies are removed or discarded, but with a minimum of exit and re-entry into the Isolator to minimize the risk of introducing contamination into the aseptic work space.